Counter-Strike in esports: Cheating

 Cheating, particularly through the use of software hacks on online servers, has been a problem throughout the history of Counter-Strike and generally results in a game ban if discovered.
 A Valve Anti-Cheat (VAC) ban is the most common way in which players are banned.
 VAC is a system designed by Valve to detect cheats on computers.
 Any time a player connects to a VAC-secured server and a cheat is detected, the user is kicked from the server, given a permanent lifetime ban and barred from playing on any VAC-secured servers.
 Professional players play online on independent platform servers hosted by leagues such as ESEA or Faceit, which have proprietary anti-cheat programs.

 Linus "b0bbzki" Lundqvist was the first known professional player to be banned in Global Offensive.
 Hovik "KQLY" Tovmassian was one of the highest-profile players to be issued a VAC ban.
 KQLY was banned, along with several other professional players, such as Gordon "Sf" Giry, while KQLY was playing for France's best team, Titan.
 Vinicius “v$m” Moreira from Brazil was VAC-banned while he was playing for Detona Gaming.

 Cheating has also occurred at LAN tournaments, and players who cheat at organized tournaments may receive permanent bans or may be dismissed from their team.
 In 2018, at the eXTREMESLAND ZOWIE Asia CS:GO, Nikhil "forsaken" Kumawat of OpTic India was caught cheating mid-match using aimbot during a tournament game against Revolution, a Vietnamese Counter-Strike: Global Offensive team.
 The tournament had a $100,000 prize pool.
 OpTic India was disqualified and Kumawat was dismissed from the team.

 In 2020, the Esports Integrity Commission (ESIC) banned over 37 coaches due to abuse of a spectator mode bug.
 Valve also has punished these coaches from a number of CS:GO Majors with the severity dependant on the number of times the bug was abused.

 On 15 April 2021, Valve updated event guidelines to allow players with VAC banned accounts to compete again in Valve sponsored events.
-The updated rules state: A VAC ban will only disqualify a player from an event if it was either received less than 5 years prior, or if it was received at any time after their first participation in a Valve-sponsored event.
+The updated rules state: A VAC ban will only disqualify a player from an event if it was either received fewer than 5 years prior, or if it was received at any time after their first participation in a Valve-sponsored event.